 “I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.”

-Here is a prayer to help remember that sometimes we need to cut off the bad in order to reap the good:
+Here is a prayer to help remember that sometimes we need to prune dead branches in order to reap the good fruit:

 Lord, thank you for the work you do in me every day.
 I know that, just like the vines in the garden, I go through seasons where I need pruning, and seasons where I bear fruit.
 A each season draws me closer to you, help me to grow so that I can continue to be fruitful for the good of your Kingdom.
 Amen.